 It's almost never a good idea to try and watch the parade near Macy's.
 Unless you're among the fortunate few to have the much-coveted bandstand tickets, the area is hectic, crowded, and difficult to navigate.
 Before you venture out for the day, check out the parade route to decide where you want to stake out your position.

 Plan Your Snacks and Bathroom Breaks Before You Go

-Another thing to keep in mind is picking a spot with nearby restaurants and coffee shops where you can access the bathroom while you wait for the parade to begin or while you're watching it go by and nature calls.
-You may want to choose your parade-watching location based on the availability of a public bathroom (like at a Starbuck's) if you're prone to using the facilities often throughout the day, especially when cold.
+It's important to pick a spot with nearby restaurants and coffee shops where you can access the bathroom while you wait for the parade to begin or while you're watching it go by.
+You may want to choose your parade-watching location based on the availability of a public bathroom (like at a Starbucks) if you're prone to using the facilities often throughout the day, especially when cold.

 These spots are also ideal for getting a warm beverage and a snack to keep you sustained during the parade, especially since many establishments have a "bathrooms are for patrons only" rule.
 This point is particularly important if you're traveling with young kids since they won't want to walk far or wait long when they need a potty break.

 If you're going to take your kids to the parade, they're sure to be amazed by seeing all the fancy floats and their favorite television friends in real life.
 Since crowds are pretty much guaranteed, you'll want to travel light so you can carry your child if necessary.
 Lucky kids love a perch on mom or dad's shoulders for watching the bands and balloons as they move down the parade route.
 You might be happier wearing your baby rather than pushing him in a stroller since it can be difficult to navigate crowded sidewalks.